OWASA's forest management vision:

 To read a letter in June 2015 from a biologist on the staff of the NC Wildlife Resources Commission about the effectiveness of forestry management at our mitigation tract, please click here.

 - 2010: Our contractor thinned a 25-acre hardwood area near the entrance to the site to enable more robust growth of the trees and to improve wildlife habitat.
-The contractor cleared a 25-acre pine area on the north part of the property, and replanted it with loblolly pines as recommended by the WRC.
+The contractor removed a 25-acre pine area on the north part of the property, and replanted it with loblolly pines as recommended by the WRC.

 - 2013: Our contractor built an earthen access road and removable stream crossing to support our sustainable forest management activities.
 An aerial view of the Cane Creek Reservoir Mitigation Property and the approximate location of the stream crossing can be found by clicking here.

 - 2014: Our contractor thinned about 200 acres to promote overall forest health and vigor and improve wildlife habitat.
 Thinning improves the genetics of the hardwood stand by removing the lowest quality trees and leaving the most desirable, vigorous, best formed trees of desirable species, especially oak and hickory.
 Thinning also enables new vegetation to grow on the forest floor as food and cover for wildlife.
 We cleared other small areas around the site including pines and trees damaged by Hurricane Fran.
-Larger cleared areas will be replanted with loblolly and shortleaf pines.
+Larger areas will be replanted with loblolly and shortleaf pines.

 - 2015: Our contractors reseeded and stabilized the roads and “logging decks” to prevent erosion and protect stream water quality.
 (A logging deck is a cleared area where logs are stored before they are loaded on trucks and where equipment can turn around.)
 We followed the recommendations of the NC Wildlife Resources Commission for seeding to grow grasses and groundcover as food and habitat for wildlife.
 The contractor spread out large piles of logs in low areas outside of streams and stream buffers to help filter sediment and thus protect the streams, and to provide cover for wildlife.